-With resection and end-to-end anastomosis, the aorta is isolated and the aortic isthmus and ductal tissue are resected.
+With resection and end-to-end anastomosis, the aorta is isolated, and the aortic isthmus and ductal tissue are resected.
 The distal aortic arch is incised along its inferior side, the lower aorta is incised along its lateral side, and the two are sewn together.
 The advantages of end-to-end technique are that the subclavian artery is not sacrificed, and complete relief of obstruction is easily obtained.
-The end-to-end aortoplasty technique is the procedure of choice for many surgeons today, especially in patients beyond the newborn period.
-A variation of the classic end-to-end repair is the Extended end-to-end technique.
+The end-to-end aortoplasty technique is the procedure of choice today, especially in patients beyond the newborn period.
+A variation of the classic end-to-end repair is the extended end-to-end technique.
 This technique is similar to the classic end-to-end repair of coarctation of the aorta discussed above, but differs in that the aortic arch is incised more proximally along its lesser curvature, and the lower aorta is incised further along its posterior-lateral aspect.
-The two ends are then brought together and anastomosed.
-The advantage of this variation is that relief of aortic arch hypoplasia is possible since the aortic arch is more widely opened, and therefore, obstruction is more readily relieved.
+The two ends are then sewn together.
+The advantage of this variation is that relief of aortic arch hypoplasia is possible since the aortic arch is more widely opened; therefore, obstruction is more readily relieved.
 Extended end-to-end repair may prove to be the operation of choice since aortic arch hypoplasia is now thought to be more prevalent than previously recognized.

 With synthetic patch angioplasty, the aorta is isolated, the site of coarctation is opened with proximal and distal extension of the incisions, and a patch of synthetic material or homograft is sutured into place.
-This method of repair has the advantage of being technically simple, relatively quick, offers a low rate of recurrence, and provides excellent relief of the obstruction.
+This method of repair has the advantages of being technically simple and relatively quick, offering a low rate of recurrence, and providing excellent relief of the obstruction.
 The use of prosthetic material has been associated with late aneurysm formation.
 It is thought that newer materials may decrease the potential for this complication.

 The postoperative course following repair of coarctation of the aorta is usually uncomplicated.
-Invasive monitors commonly utilized include arterial and central venous catheters.
+Invasive monitors commonly used include arterial and central venous catheters.
 Systemic hypertension is often encountered in the postoperative period, and usually responds to nitroprusside or intravenous beta blockers.
 Uncontrolled rebound hypertension may result in ileus or, more rarely, bowel necrosis.
 Later in the hospital stay, intravenous anti-hypertensive medications are switched to orally administered beta blockers and/or afterload reducing agent such as captopril or enalapril.
-As with patent ductus arteriosus surgery, the recurrent laryngeal branch of the vagus nerve is near the operative site and occasional hoarseness is encountered following surgery.
+As with patent ductus arteriosus surgery, the recurrent laryngeal branch of the vagus nerve is near the operative site, and occasional hoarseness is encountered following surgery.
 This is usually transient and resolves spontaneously.
-Paraplegia is a rare postoperative complication, and is related to spinal cord ischemia during repair.
+Paraplegia is a rare postoperative complication and is related to spinal cord ischemia during repair.
 Postoperative bleeding requiring reoperation is rare.
-Length of hospital stay required following repair of coarctation of the aorta averages four to seven days.
+Length of hospital stay required following repair of coarctation of the aorta averages 4 to 7 days.